docker/docs/content/manuals/engine/cli/proxy.md

 ### Run containers with a proxy configuration

-When you start a container, its proxy-related environment variable are set to reflect your proxy configuration in `~/.docker/config.json`.
+When you start a container, its proxy-related environment variables are set to reflect your proxy configuration in `~/.docker/config.json`.

 For example, assuming a proxy configuration like the example